Student Rights and ResponsibilitiesBack To Top

 - Failure of the course.

-- The faculty member may report extreme cases of academic dishonesty (such as, but not limited to, collusion among a number of students, selling or providing papers or repeated violations of academic dishonesty, etc.) directly to the Vice President for Learning and Student Development for disciplinary action as outlined in Section VII, Disciplinary Process.
+- Report extreme cases of academic dishonesty (such as, but not limited to, collusion among a number of students, selling or providing papers or repeated violations of academic dishonesty, etc.) directly to the Vice President for Learning and Student Development for disciplinary action as outlined in Section VII, Disciplinary Process.

 - Other sanctions as determined by the faculty member.
 The sanction will be put in writing and signed by the student, faculty member and the Dean.